Zemach and Friar radii of the proton and neutron from lattice QCD: Lattice setup

 \section{Lattice setup}

-In order to compute the Zemach radius of the proton, we need, according to \cref{eq:Zemach_radius}, information on its electric and magnetic form factors.
+In order to compute the Zemach and Friar radii of the proton and neutron, we need, according to \cref{eq:third_Zemach_moment,eq:Zemach_radius}, information on their electric and magnetic form factors.
 For our lattice determination of the latter, we employ a set of lattice ensembles with $N_f = 2 + 1$ dynamical flavors of non-perturbatively $\mathcal{O}(a)$-improved Wilson fermions \cite{Sheikholeslami1985,Bulava2013}, using the tree-level improved Lüscher-Weisz gluon action \cite{Luescher1985} and twisted-mass reweighting \cite{Luescher2013,Palombi2009}, which have been generated as part of the Coordinated Lattice Simulations (CLS) effort \cite{Bruno2015}.
 The ensembles entering our analysis are listed in \cref{tab:ensembles} and cover four lattice spacings $a \in [0.050, 0.086]~\mathrm{fm}$ as well as several pion masses down to slightly below the physical one (E250).
-The calculation of the reweighting factors and the correction of the strange-quark determinant are described in Refs.\@ \cite{Kuberski2023} and \cite{Mohler2020}, respectively.
+The calculation of the reweighting factors and the correction of the strange-quark determinant are described in Refs.\@ \cite{Kuberski2024} and \cite{Mohler2020}, respectively.
 We include the contributions from quark-connected as well as -disconnected diagrams.
 For further details concerning the setup of the simulations, the calculation of our raw lattice observables, the extraction of the form factors, and the treatment of excited states, we refer to Ref.\@ \cite{Djukanovic2023}.

 All dimensionful quantities are expressed in units of the gradient flow time $t_0$ \cite{Luescher2010}.
 To this end, we use the numerical determination at the flavor-symmetric point, $t_0^\mathrm{sym}/a^2$, from Ref.\@ \cite{Bruno2017}.
-Only our final result for the Zemach radius is converted to physical units using the FLAG estimate \cite{Aoki2021}
+Only our final results for the radii are converted to physical units using the FLAG estimate \cite{Aoki2021}

 for $N_f = 2 + 1$.